 Soul of the Beast takes place in 1886 during the time of the British Empire.
-At the time, starving Irishmen were convicted for stealing food to feed their starving families.
-They were sent to the penal colony in Australia.
-Below are excerpts from an online article by Independent Australia.
+At the time, many Irishmen were convicted of the same felony.
+Their crime?
+Stealing food to feed their starving families.
+For punishment, they were sent to the penal colony in Australia.
+Below are excerpts from an online article on the subject by Independent Australia.
 You can read the article by clicking on the link.

-In the early [1800's], …Australia became the first [British] colony to build a society [based] on the labour of convicted felons…Between 1787 and 1852, more than 150,000 convicts were transported to eastern Australia with around 50,000 prisoners being of Irish origin… minor thefts [like stealing food to survive] predominated [as the reasons for Irish convictions]…
+In the early [1800's], …Australia became the first [British] colony to build a society [based] on the labour of convicted felons…Between 1787 and 1852, more than 150,000 convicts were transported to eastern Australia … around 50,000 prisoners being of Irish origin… minor thefts [like stealing food to survive were the predominant reasons for the Irish convictions]…

 Many [Irish] convicts were bewildered by the first days of the voyage to Australia… few had travelled in a ship.
 Most had not [made a] journey of even 200 miles … by sentence of the courts, they [took] one of the longest voyages any traveller could make …[many convicts died during the migration southwards.]

 This convict class was singled out for [unusually hard punishments] by the Australian authorities. … Irish formed the country’s first white minority.
 The Irish convicts’ first and only attempt at rebellion, the 1804 uprising at Castle Hill, was ruthlessly put down.
 [Many] of its leaders [were] hanged … many [were whipped to death and others died in chains.]

 I’d like to hear your comments.
 You can post them below.